 It is not anticipated that any single Sustainability Risk will materially drive a negative financial impact on the value of the Fund.
-Further details on the Sustainability Risks considered and their potential impacts are included under Sustainability Risks within the section of the Prospectus entitled Risk Factors.
+Further details on Sustainability Risks and their potential impacts are included under Sustainability Risks within the section of the Prospectus entitled Risk Factors.

-Wellington Emerging Markets Research Equity Fund (denominated in US Dollars)
+Wellington Emerging Markets Research Equity Fund